-Many are invested in areas where income is produced, but the income is simply added to the capital, of "accumulated".
+Many are invested in areas where income is produced, but the income is retained, and added to the capital.
 An investor wanting to enjoy an "income" must therefore sell shares or "units" in the fund, often at a rate which has no particular reference to the amount of underlying income the fund is generating.

-This usually means the investor is spending their capital rather than just the income it generates.
-In addition, it can often lead people to invest in areas entirely unsuited to an income objective, thus increasing the risks even further.
+This usually means the investor is actually spending their capital rather than just the income it generates.
+In addition, it can often lead investors to invest in areas entirely unsuited to an income objective, thus increasing the risks even further.

-Many people using plans like this do not realise the extra risk they are taking, as it is seldom discussed, which is a core reason Atkins Bland chose to write this guide, dedicated to this one aspect of investment planning.
+Many people using plans like this do not realise the extra risk they are taking, as it is seldom explained or discussed, which is a core reason Atkins Bland chose to write this guide, dedicated to this one aspect of investment planning.
+After all, anything which adds to the risk of income proving unsustainable is usually best avoided, if it can be.